Possessive Adjectives In Spanish (Simple Guide)

 While these differences may seem obvious, they can help us when using these adjectives with the right nouns.

-The rules are that if you’re describing the ownership of a masculine noun (which you can identify by looking at the noun’s article), you should use a masculine adjective.
+If you’re describing the ownership of a masculine noun (which you can identify by looking at the noun’s article), you should use a masculine adjective.

 If you’re describing the ownership of a feminine noun, you should use a feminine adjective.